dion-/autoheal/README.md

 <br>
 <img src="https://raw.githubusercontent.com/dion-/autoheal/857b58e669e6d54ca6141cbf2cae56936d2d9dae/autoheal-diagram.png" alt="Autoheal Logo" />

 <br/>

 ## How to use

 In your project directory, run:

 ```
 npx autoheal
 ```

 Uses OpenAI's GPT-3.5-turbo or GTP-4 APIs.
 [Requires OpenAI API key.](https://beta.openai.com/)

+You can press _[Enter]_ during the run to pause the process and provide a hint better guide autoheal.

+⚠️ **AUTOHEAL WILL MODIFY FILES IN YOUR PROJECT – BE COMMIT ANY UNSAVED CHANGES BEFORE RUNNING**

 <br/>

 ## How well does it work?

-This depends on many factors, including the size and structure of your project and the quality of your tests.
-In general, it works best on projects with smaller files because of GPT's limited token size.
+This depends on many factors:

+### **Nature of the bug or feature**

+Simplier bugs or features that can be resolved in changes to single files will have most success.

+### **Quality of the tests and test failure output**

+Test failures that provide enough information (diffs, stack traces etc.) to determine possible paths to fix will have best results.
+Running tests in a mode that only outputs failing tests will improve results.

+### **Structure and size of the project**

+Projects with smaller and well-named files have better results.
+Autoheal's strategy is limited by openAI's token limit, so infers details by file names.

+### **Hints provided**

+You can provide a freeform hint to autoheal to provide more specific details (e.g., specific files, or possible ways to fix the bug).
+This can be useful when the test failure output is not enough to determine a fix.

+### **Model used**

 Using GPT-4 is much more reliable than GPT-3.5-turbo.
 I do not have access, but suspect OpenAI's 32k token model will enable greater effectiveness.

 <br/>